lecramyajiv/fonts-devanagari-extra/README.md

 # fonts-devanagari-extra

-Devanāgarī or Devanagari also called Nāgari is a left-to-right abugida  based on the ancient Brāhmi script, used in the northern Indian subcontinent.
+Devanāgarī or Devanagari also called Nāgari is a left-to-right abugida  based on the ancient Brāhmi script, used in the Indian subcontinent.
 It is one of the official scripts of the Republic of India and Nepal.
 The Devanāgari script is the fourth most widely adopted writing system in the world,being used for over 120 languages.